Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Estimating a neutron star model for FRB 20240114A

 For a given NS model, with a specified mass, radius, $N_s/N_d$, and EOS parameters $K_0$ and $L$, the frequencies of the torsional oscillations are fully determined.
 However, it has been shown that the frequencies of the $\ell$-th fundamental torsional oscillations depend only weakly on $K_0$ and can therefore be characterized as a function of $L$ as

-where $L_{100}$ is defined as $L_{100}\equiv L/(100\ {\rm MeV})$ and $c_\ell^{(i)}$ for $i=0,1,2,3$ are fitting parameters that depend on the mass, radius, and $N_s/N_d$~\citep{PhysRevLett.108.201101,10.1093/mnrasl/sls006,10.1093/mnras/stt1152}~\footnote{Here, we include an additional $L_{100}^{1/2}$ term in the function of $L$ for the fundamental frequencies (\ref{eq:t0}) for greater accuracy.}.
-In Fig.~\ref{fig:M14R12} we show the correspondence between the QPO frequencies, $\nu_0$, listed in Table~\ref{tab:QPO1}, and the frequencies of fundamental torsional oscillations with specific values of $\ell$, calculated as a function of $L$ for the stellar model with $1.4M_\odot$ and 12 km.
+where $L_{100}$ is defined as $L_{100}\equiv L/(100\ {\rm MeV})$ and $c_\ell^{(i)}$ for $i=0,1,2,3$ are fitting parameters that depend on the mass, radius, and $N_s/N_d$~\citep{PhysRevLett.108.201101,10.1093/mnrasl/sls006,10.1093/mnras/stt1152}\footnote{Here, we include an additional $L_{100}^{1/2}$ term in the function of $L$ for the fundamental frequencies (\ref{eq:t0}) for greater accuracy.}. larger than or equal to (smaller than) 3.0.
+In Fig.~\ref{fig:M14R12} we show as an example the correspondence between the QPO frequencies, $\nu_0$, listed in Table~\ref{tab:QPO1}, and the frequencies of fundamental torsional oscillations with specific values of $\ell$, calculated as a function of $L$ for the stellar model with $1.4M_\odot$ and 12 km.
 The solid (dashed) horizontal lines denote $\nu_0$ whose reported statistical significance is larger than or equal to (smaller than) 3$\sigma$.
-The upper and lower panels correspond to the results with $N_s/N_d=0$ and 1, respectively, and the coefficients in Eq.~(\ref{eq:t0}) are listed in Table~\ref{tab:c_ell}.
-Each QPO frequency in Table~\ref{tab:QPO1} can be consistently identified with one of the $\ell$-th crustal torsional modes and the corresponding values of $\ell$ are also listed in Table~\ref{tab:QPO1}.
+The upper and lower panels correspond to the results with $N_s/N_d=0$ and 1, respectively, and The coefficients in Eq.~(\ref{eq:t0}) are listed in Table~\ref{tab:c_ell}.
+Each QPO frequency in Table~\ref{tab:QPO1} can be consistently identified with one of the $\ell$-th crustal torsional modes, and the corresponding values of $\ell$ are also listed in Table~\ref{tab:QPO1}.
 The only exception is the 205.6 Hz QPO, which might be identified with a very high $\ell$ fundamental mode.
+We note that not all QPOs are observed at all times; only some are observed each time observations are made.
+That is, in this scenario, different torsional modes are excited at different times in the crust of the same stellar model.
+This could be caused by the fact that mode excitation depends on the initial conditions, i.e., how the crust is rung.
+For different FRBs even in the same source, the initial perturbations on the crust need not be identical.

 Since the QPO frequencies reported in Table~\ref{tab:QPO1} are estimated from the time interval between the FRB burst trains, the lower limit in the uncertainty on $\Delta t_{\rm ob}$ is at the scale of the radio pulse widths, $\tau$.
 As that is not readily available, we (conservatively) adopt a uniform uncertainty in $\tau$.
 Then, $\nu_{\rm ob}$ is estimated as